venkatsatish468/docker_assignment/README.md

 # Docker Assignment - 2

-Create a docker-compose.yaml file for the following Multi-container app (Drupal postgres)
+Create a docker-compose.yaml file for the following multi-container app (Drupal and Postgres)

   Container-1 (front-end):